YottaDB/YDBDoc/MessageRecovery/errors.rst

 WRITEERROR
 ------------------

 WRITEERROR, Cannot exit because of write failure.
-Reason for failure: xxxx.
+Reason for failure: xxxx

 GDE Error: This indicates that GDE was unable to write a new or revised global directory. xxxx text describes the failure.